 Tag signature: 'mbak' (6d62616bh).
-Permitted tag types: uInt32Number.

 The measurementInfoStructure measBackingMbr element defines the backing used for reflectance-based measurements.
 If the element is not present the backing shall be assumed to be white.
 The encoding for the measurement backing is shown in Table 134.